7Block Labs

 Handling Cross-Chain Attacks

-• Monitor bridges and cross-chain protocols for anomalies.
+• Keep an eye on bridges and cross-chain protocols for any unusual activity.

 Managing 51% Attacks

-• Switch to backup nodes or consensus mechanisms temporarily.
+• Temporarily switch to backup nodes or different consensus methods.

-• Coordinate with community to reinforce network security.
+• Work with the community to boost network security.

 Dealing with Smart Contract Upgrades